See also our post on How to measure boule to jack.

 The Fastcap True32 metric reverse 5-meter tape is what I carry.
 It is bigger and heavier than I would like, but I find that its metric marking are very easy to use.
 Its length of 5m makes it possible to measure to 10m, if you do it in two steps.

 Except for calipers and feeler gauges (which only umpires carry) the most accurate measuring tool for petanque is a folding ruler with an extensible end.
 Such a ruler may be made of wood, fiberglass, or steel.
 Note that a steel folding ruler isn’t very rigid; it will sag in the middle even at relatively short distances.
-Umpires have invented a way of folding the unused portion of the ruler back on itself, so the unused portion of the ruler can be used to support the sagging center of a steel ruler, but this is a clumsy work-around; I cannot recommend buying a steel folding ruler.
+Umpires have invented a way of folding the unused portion of the ruler back on itself, so the unused portion of the ruler can be used to support the sagging center of a steel ruler, but this is a clumsy work-around.
+Personally I cannot recommend buying a steel folding ruler.
+(Note however that several commenters on an earlier version of this article disagree with me on this.)

 In the past I’ve used an old wooden carpenter’s ruler made by Lufkin and it worked well.
 However, the wooden folding carpenter’s rulers that are being made today (still by Lufkin) seem to me very shoddy, with poorly machined sliders, and I cannot recommend them.
-In addition, the segments on a carpenter’s ruler are longer than a true petanque umpire’s folding ruler, so the minimum distance that you will be able to compare (by fitting the ruler between the boule and the jack) is about 18cm.
+In addition, the segments on a carpenter’s ruler are longer than a true petanque umpire’s folding ruler, so the minimum distance internal boule-to-jack distance that you will be able to compare is about 18cm.

-If you are seriously into precise measurement, unquestionably the best choice is the Obut fiberglass umpire’s ruler.
+If you are seriously into precise measurement, unquestionably the best choice is the Obut fiberglass umpire’s ruler, $20 from Petanque America (as of July 2018).
 The segments are short, so it can compare lengths as short as 11.5cm.
 The extension has a smooth action; it isn’t loose in the channel and it doesn’t bind.

 Click below to see larger images.